JLopez662/PMTG/README.md

 Generates a visual chronogram in Excel, mapping out task hours across workweeks to aid in project management.

+## Purpose

+The ScheduleChronogram tool is designed to help project managers and teams visualize the allocation of task hours across workweeks, facilitating clear and effective project planning and time management.

 ## Prerequisites
 ### Python:
 Please note that Python 3 must be installed on your system to use this script.
 If you do not have Python 3, please install it from the [official Python website](https://www.python.org/) or use your system's package manager.